-Han-Ru Zhou is an Associate Professor of Public Law at the Université de Montréal Faculty of Law.
-Before joining the Law Faculty, he was a Boulton Fellow (Visiting Scholar) at McGill University and served as a Law Clerk to Justice Marie Deschamps at the Supreme Court of Canada.
-A member of the Québec Bar, Han-Ru Zhou also practised as a corporate lawyer at a Canadian law firm.
+In 2006-2007, Han-Ru served as a law clerk to Justice Marie Deschamps at the Supreme Court of Canada.
+A member of the Québec Bar, he also practised as a corporate lawyer at a national law firm.
 He received his legal education at Montréal, Harvard and Oxford Universities.
-He also studied classical piano at the Conservatory of music of Montreal.
-Professor Zhou teaches and researches in the areas of constitutional law and human rights law.
+For over a decade, he studied classical piano at the Conservatory of music of Montreal.
+Han-Ru teaches, researches and consults in the areas of constitutional law and human rights law.

-This content has been updated on 10 July 2018 at 21 h 00 min.
+This content has been updated on 30 October 2023 at 21 h 39 min.